Genitourinary Medicine (GUM)

 • Producing clinical leaders of tomorrow

-A PAN London STC manages appointments to the rotations and oversees quality of training.
-Once appointed trainees are allocated to a geographical London region (South London, North West and North Central and East London).
-Generally, they will remain in this region for the whole of their training and their supervision.
+A Pan-London/KSS STC manages appointments to the rotations and oversees quality of training.
+Once appointed, trainees are allocated to a geographical London region (South London, North West and North Central & East London).
+Generally, they will remain in this region for the entirety of their training and their supervision.
 When preferencing a sector / rotation, applicants should be prepared to train in all the trusts stated during the programme.

 We provide training at world-renowned training institutions as well as a number of excellent district general hospitals.
-Working with a diverse healthcare population across London, trainees will treat a cross-range of patients and medical conditions in urban communities.
-London with its rich variety of cultures, nationalities and social backgrounds offers any trainee a full and rewarding experience in genitourinary medicine.
+Working with a diverse healthcare population across London, trainees will treat a cross-section of patients and medical conditions in urban communities.
+London with its rich variety of cultures, nationalities and social backgrounds offers any trainee a full and rewarding experience in Genitourinary Medicine.

-The Training programme lasts for 4 years and entry is via the Physician training route after gaining at least Part 2 Written MRCP.
-The first two years are spent accumulating experience in the management of STIs and their complications and HIV in outpatient and inpatient settings.
-By the end of the second year of training, trainees should pass the Diploma in Genitourinary Medicine examination.
-The final two years are spent consolidating clinical experience, special interests and skills, together with service development, management and leadership skills.
+Entry to the Training programme is via the Physician training route after gaining full MRCP.
+The first two years are spent accumulating experience in the basic management of STIs and their complications, contraception and HIV in outpatient and inpatient settings.
+By the end of the second year of training, trainees should have passed the Diploma in Genitourinary Medicine.
+The final two years are spent consolidating clinical experience, specialist interests and skills, together with service development, management and leadership skills.
 Trainees will acquire relevant experience in Gynaecology, Dermatology, Laboratory Methodology, Public Health, Teaching, Sexual Assault Management and Child Protection as well as undertaking audit and research projects.
 OOPEs and projects involving work overseas are encouraged.
-There is no formal exit examination although the Diploma in HIV Medicine is highly desirable.
+The Diploma in HIV Medicine is a critical progression point and is required for CCT in GUM.
+Currently the Diploma of the Faculty of Sexual and Reproductive Healthcare and the Letter of competence in Subdermal Implants are also mandatory requirements by the time of CCT.

 Specialty units/areas in London